RMS Orama (1911): Armed merchant cruiser

-On 12 September September 1914 the ship was commissioned into the Royal Navy at Tilbury as HMS Orama, with the pennant number M 61.
+On 12 September 1914 the ship was commissioned into the Royal Navy at Tilbury as HMS Orama, with the pennant number M 61.
 She was armed with eight BL 6-inch Mk VII naval guns: two on her forward well deck, two on her after well deck, and two pairs on her C deck: one pair forward and the other pair aft.

 Orama was first assigned to a squadron patrolling the coast of South America.
 She sailed from Tilbury on 18 September 1914, bunkered at São Vicente, Cape Verde and reached the Abrolhos Archipelago on 10 October.
 The next day she was called to attend the Hamburg Südamerikanische cargo ship Santa Catharina, which HMS Glasgow had captured as a prize ship on 14 August, and which was now on fire.
 A party from Orama fought the fire all afternoon without success, so on the evening of 11 October they scuttled Santa Catharina by opening her seacocks.